Archaeology, Nature and Food

 To take full advantage of the island’s extraordinary beauty and its unique wealth in spring flowers, our tour of Crete includes a vast variety of different landscapes and ancient sites, bringing you into direct contact with its coasts, mountains, gorges and fertile plains, as well as its historical villages and towns.

 Our Cretan tour is complemented by excellent meals in carefully selected restaurants and tavernas, as well as wine tastings from regional vineyards.
 At night, you will be staying in beautiful surroundings, ranging from elegant Venetian palazzos to traditional inns and agriturismos in serene mountain villages.

-Heinrich and Maria, your tour guides, have excavated, surveyed, researched and travelled around Crete and are passionate connoisseurs not only of its archaeology, but also of its landscapes, people, traditions and products.
+Michael and Maria, your tour guides, have excavated, surveyed, researched and travelled around Crete and are passionate connoisseurs not only of its archaeology, but also of its landscapes, people, traditions and products.
 Their in-depth knowledge will be your shortcut to a superb experience of one of Europe’s most celebrated destinations.

 If you have never visited Crete, this is the perfect way to explore this wonderful and fascinating Greek Island; if you have been before, we are sure you will see it afresh and from a completely different perspective – in the company of two archaeologists who know the island intimately.

 Day 1: Arrival in Iraklio (Heraklion).
 Transfer from airport about 15 minutes away.
 Welcome drinks and dinner in a traditional taverna.